Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Vancouver’s Hive location is a gym and, as the name suggests, it’s all about “bouldering” and climbing on rocks.
 It’s in a large 10,000-square-foot facility and features showers, weights and other general fitness equipment.
 It hosts competitions and special events, and offers climbing courses and even yoga.
 The place is for both youth and adults, and is popular with serious climbers.

-What makes both the Vancouver and North Shore locations of the Hive unique is that climbing at the Hive doesn’t involve ropes, harnesses, belay systems or needing a partner.
+What makes both the Vancouver and North Shore locations of the Hive unique is that climbing at the Hive doesn’t involve ropes, harnesses, belay systems or even a partner.
 It’s all about bouldering.
 The Hive is also one of the few places that offers both rock climbing and yoga.

 Click Hive Bouldering Gym for more information about the Vancouver location.
 For details about the Hive in North Vancouver, see further below.

-Operating since 1993, Cliffhanger is a fairly serious rock climbing gym run by certified and professional climbers.
-It features more than 15,000 square feet of climbing terrain, over 50 top ropes, crack climbing elements, professional route setting and a bouldering area.
+The venue features more than 15,000 square feet of climbing terrain, over 50 top ropes, crack climbing elements, professional route setting and a bouldering area.
 It’s big!

-For more information click Cliffhanger Vancouver.
+For more information click Hive Heights.

 Richmond Climbing Centres